 No ‘one price fits all’ scenario

 Every website tends to be different in terms of structure, functionality, and the platform it’s built on.
 So there is no ‘one price fits all’ scenario.
 So you shouldn’t accept a ‘standard’ rate, in fact, you should be wary of anyone offering this to you.

-And honestly, cheapest isn’t always the best.
+And honestly, the cheapest isn’t always the best.
 We’ve worked in this industry for decades – the ‘cheapest’ may in fact be the most expensive long term!
-In many cases we’ve helped clients who have come from these quick fix situations.
+In many cases, we’ve helped clients who have come from these quick-fix situations.

 Website design cost: up to £750

 If you receive a quote within this region, chances are that you are dealing with a freelancer.
 Not an agency.
 The website will be built using an off-the-shelf solution such as Wix or with a WordPress template.

 This means that the website is not being ‘built’ or ‘developed’.
 It means that part has been pre-made (templated).
 The website person is purely creating a look and feel for you (i.e. website design only).

 Sometimes people offer this when they are just starting out in the industry.
 They might offer this service as a side project to their normal day job.
 This isn’t ‘bad’, it will keep the cost low for you.
 If that’s what you’re after, it can be a great thing.

 Taking this option may be a quick fix, but please be careful – it could hinder your growth long term.
 If your budget is very limited, then sometimes this price bracket and service level is the preferred route.
 Which is understandable!
 But there are some key considerations to take into account before you make your decision:

 Before asking how much a website costs, ask if the platform being used going to hinder your digital growth.